Sakshi-Negi-2001/Sakshi-Negi-2001/README.md

 ![](Header.jpg)
 <h1 align="center" >Hi 👋, I'm Sakshi Negi</h1>

 <h3 align="center">22-year-old tech enthusiast.
-I am familiar with Full Stack Web Development, and Machine Learning and have recently spent time on Embedded Systems.
+I am a final year B.Tech CSE student at DIT University and am familiar with Full Stack Web Development, and Machine Learning and Embedded Systems.
+I have been the chairperson of ACM Student Chapter at DIT University(2021-22) and am currently a part of the advisory(2022-present).
 I am available for any projects related to these fields.</h3>
 <br>

 - 🔭 I’m currently working on **Research Projects**